 I went to AES shows when they were talking about digital networking.
 I read all the literature like everyone else.
 Since then, I’ve used webinars, manufacturer training, LinkedIn groups, InfoComm University, online communities including Gear Slutz, ProSoundWeb, Pro Audio Space; and AES journals, textbooks, trade articles, white papers, operation and service manuals, classes, and of course, peers to gain information.

-SN You have student employees.
+DR You have student employees.
 How do you approach digital networking from an educational perspective with them?

 JS I break it down this way: Think about data packets as the equivalent of voltage.
 It’s not voltage, obviously, but let’s think about data packets as if it is voltage.